devdogio/RucksackDocs/Items/Items.md

 Item instances are run-time objects that can be created through code.
 These items are always based on an item definition, which is a persistent data structure that contains all basic information about the item.
 Because item definitions are persistent their information should not change at run-time.

+!!! notice
-> Item instances need to have a constructor that takes a IItemDefinition (or derived type) and System.Guid argument.
+    Item instances need to have a constructor that takes a IItemDefinition (or derived type) and System.Guid argument.

 ```csharp
 // An example of a constructor for an item instance type.